japaneseTemmie/backup-tool/README.md

 # Notes

-If copying to an external drive, ensure the connection to the drive is stable.
+- If copying to an external drive, ensure the connection to the drive is stable.

+- Symlinked files are handled by _only copying the file contents and metadata_ to the destination.